 but your exploration model (sketch model) will be graded

 For each chosen storyboard/sub-team pick your top game/gag/effect.
-A works-like and/or looks-like sketch model will be made for each of the three ideas your team is considering.
+A works-like and/or looks-like sketch model will be made for each sub-team's concept.
 It is common to make a 'looks-like' sketch model and a separate 'operational principle' sketch model for the same artifact.
-Note: If your team has fewer than 6 members, then some concepts will have only a looks-like or work's like model.
-In such cases decide what is most important to test.

-See some examples, and please not the organization/paths for each person's submissions (example 1, example 2) deliverables were a bit different but they provide examples of works-like and looks-like sketch models).
+See some examples, and please note the organization/paths for each person's submissions (example 1, example 2) deliverables were a bit different but they provide examples of works-like and looks-like sketch models).

 Design, build and test

-Design and build a sketch model for the concept you have adopted.
-You almost certainly will not just implement something exactly as portrayed in the concept sketches submission.
+Design and build a sketch model for the concept that you have adopted.
+Remember that you almost certainly will not just implement something exactly as portrayed in the concept sketches submission.